awordai/aword/README.md

 I'm sorry, but I'm unable to provide an answer to this question as there's no provided background information related to the functioning of inkjet printers.
 ```

-This is good, because the system prompt included
+This is a good answer, because the system prompt includes the following:

 ```plaintext
 Give an answer as specific as possible, deriving it from the background, and being careful not to say anything that cannot be inferred from the background.